microsoft/LightGBM/docs/Parameters.rst

 -  ``max_cat_to_onehot``, default=\ ``4``, type=int

-   -  When number of categories of one feature smaller than or equal to ``max_cat_to_onehot``, will use one-vs-other split algorithm.
+   -  when number of categories of one feature smaller than or equal to ``max_cat_to_onehot``, one-vs-other split algorithm will be used

 IO Parameters
 -------------